KORINZ/nhk-news-scraper-gui/README.md

 python main.py
 ```

-3. The script will generate a text file news_article.txt containing the article's URL, date, title, content,
+3. The script will generate a text file `news_article.txt` containing the article's URL, date, title, content,
-and essential vocabulary (with furigana) for a random news article.
+and essential vocabulary (with furigana and defintions) from a random news article.

+4. text files for quizzes and logging will also be generated.

 ## GUI for WSL (Windows Subsystem for Linux)